loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

   cluster-level Kargo configuration publishes a single receiver at `status.webhookReceivers[0]`.
 If you add more cluster receivers later, update the composition to select the desired receiver explicitly.
+- If a pipeline-mode composition reports `tls: failed to verify certificate` against `function-patch-and-transform`, Crossplane cannot execute that function until the package runtime is restarted or reinstalled.
+The Kargo webhook composition avoids that dependency by using `Resources` mode.